emilv/ArduinoSort/README.md

 # ArduinoSort

 Easy sorting of arrays for Arduino, with focus on low memory footprint and ease of use.

-**NOTE: THIS IS NOT DONE YET**

 ## Why?